-Sarah Balmer, aka Sarah Belle is a hi frequency mentor + creative who is passionate about helping others lead a more awakened life by learning how to embody their authentic light and hold a higher vibration.
+Sarah Balmer, aka Sarah Belle is a crystal energy healer, ascension mentor and spiritual entrepreneur who is passionate about helping others lead a more awakened life by learning how to embody their authentic light and hold a higher vibration.

 Through her intuitively designed jewelry, Anchor the Light Ritual Kit + Practice, crystal energy classes, and coaching, she imparts a deeper understanding of your energy field, helps to reprogram unconscious patterns, and empowers you to align with your truth, becoming ever more authentic, liberated and expanded.

 Sarah is the founder and conscious co-creator of Anchor the Light Self-Mastery, a soul-expanding program for integrating mind, body and spirit to awaken you to deeper aspects of self and elevating your consciousness to instill more peace, joy and vitality.